-Performance of a Mutual Funds scheme can be analysed depending on whether they have outperformed, or underperformed, of their benchmarking index.
+The performance of a Mutual Funds scheme can be analysed depending on whether they have outperformed, or underperformed, of their benchmarking index.
 There are also additional measures that can be used to determine its performance; if an investment’s benchmarking index consistently downgrades over a time period, along with that fund’s NAV, then the fund has outperformed its benchmark.
 However, the NAV should fall at a lesser percentage than its benchmarking index.

-Fund houses also use several ratio based systems to evaluate the performance of Mutual Funds.
+Fund houses also use several ratio-based systems to evaluate the performance of Mutual Funds.
 These ratios are primarily based on some type of benchmarking index depending on whether it is a large, small, or mid-cap fund.
 Here are some of the ratios used to measure investment characteristics.

 Alpha is also used to determine the value-addition of a fund manager’s performance.
 Usually, a higher Alpha indicates that the fund manager is likely to have a better market value.
-Fund managers consistently beating the benchmark even in a diverse market scenario are the ideal one to generate great value for the investors.
+Fund managers consistently beating the benchmark even in a diverse market scenario are the ideal ones to generate great value for the investors.

 Beta ratios can differ depending on the large, small, and mid-cap investment within the same asset category.
 It provides a stable base to calculate the expected returns of that particular investment.

 R-squared – R-squared measures the performance of a fund affecting its benchmark.
 It is based on a percentage of 0 to 100, with 0 representing the lowest correlation and 100 being the exact, hence the best match with the benchmarking standard.